- Learner driver lessons on motorways will be voluntary – not compulsory

 - The car used must be dual controlled

-Starting next year – the date hasn't been announced yet – learner drivers will be allowed onto Britain's fastest roads.
-But motorway driving won’t be part of the new driving test.
-In this @Heart article for LV= car insurance, Sue Baker (@carscribe) asks three experts closely involved with driver training and road safety to talk us through the new Motorway driving lessons.
+Learner drivers are now allowed onto Britain's fastest roads.
+But motorway driving won't be part of the new driving test.
+In this @heart article for LV= car insurance, Sue Baker (@carscribe) asks three experts closely involved with driver training and road safety to talk us through the new Motorway driving lessons.

 Will learners be allowed on motorways with mum, dad or a friend?